boy singing on microphone with pop filter

 Whose is the water in Guatemala?

-Article for mexican La Jornada del Campo by Katja Winkler
+Article in mexican La Jornada del Campo by Katja Winkler

-In the context of generalized limitation of available water resources, Guatemala shows a precarious scenario, more for its management and distribution than for scarcity.
-The absence of institutions and regulation, frame the current perspectives of supply and demand based on the interests of domestic and transnational monopolies -mining, export-oriented agriculture, bottling companies- and the growing generation of electricity.
+Guatemala shows a precarious scenario over water accessibility, more for its management and distribution than for scarcity.
+The absence of institutions and regulation, frame the current perspectives of supply and demand based on the interests of corporations.

 two sailboat decors